 Disclaimer: The findings, opinions and assertions contained in this consensus document are those of the individual scientific professional members of the working group.
-They do not necessarily represent the official positions of each participant’s organisation (e.g., government, university, or corporation).
+They do not necessarily represent the official positions of each participant’s organization (e.g., government, university, or corporation).
 Specifically, the findings and conclusions in this paper are those of the authors and do not necessarily represent the views of the World Health Organization or the Centers for Disease Control and Prevention.

 Keywords: adverse event, immunization, pregnancy, guidelines, clinical trials, vaccines, safety